 - Fatigue (from mild to extreme)

-- Inability to perform simple physical tasks (that one could easily perform before weight gain)
+- Inability to carry out basic physical tasks (that one could efficiently perform before weight gain)

 - Psychological impact (negative self-esteem, depression, shame, social isolation)

 - Pain (commonly in the back and joints)

 According to the World Health Organization, more than 340 million children and adolescents aged 5 to 19 were overweight or obese in 2016.
 According to Boston Children’s Hospital, the rate of pediatric obesity has quadrupled in the last 30 years.

 Obesity in children can manifest itself in a variety of ways, including:

 - Fatty tissue deposits (may be noticeable in the breast area)